 It is important to safeguard your home.
 If a family member has a sex addiction, there is greater risk for the children in the home to become addicted later on or become a partner of a sex addict.
 Teach healthy intimacy to your children.
-Read my helpful tips on safeguarding your home and contact me to schedule a session.
+CONTACT ME to schedule a session.

 1. Carnes, P. J., Green, B. A., Merlo, L. J., Polles, A., Carnes, S., & Gold, M. S. (2012).
 PATHOS: A brief screening application for assessing sexual addiction.
 Journal of Addiction Medicine, 6(1), 29–34. http://doi.org/10.1097/ADM.0b013e3182251a28

 2. Corley, D.M, Pollard, S.E., Hook, J.N., & Schneider, J.P.
 (2013).
 Impact of disclosure of relapse for self-identified sexual addicts, Sexual Addiction & Compulsivity: The Journal of Treatment and Prevention, 20(3), 157-170.

 3. Corley, D.M., Schneider, J.P. & Hook, J.N.
 (2016).
 Sex addiction, the partner’s perspective: A comprehensive guide to understanding and surviving sex addiction for partners and those who want to help them.
 New York, NY: Routledge.

 • Mending a Shattered Heart – Stephanie Carnes

 • Intimate Treason – Claudia Black

 • Your Sexually Addicted Spouse – Steffens & Means